How Justin Turner, Chris Taylor became soul of L.A.'s postseason surge

 When teammate Marlon Byrd convinced him to make some swing changes, Turner hit a couple of home runs in the final month of the season in 2013 and some fly balls deep to center field.

 "I'm like, 'Oh, man, what just happened?
-I need to dig into this some more,' " he said.
+I need to dig into this some more,'" Turner said.

 Welcome, fly balls.
 More of them.

 "JT preaches it all the time," Taylor said after Game 1.
 "That's the huge adjustment he made.
-Obviously the success he's had since he left the Mets, coming over, and that's his whole approach."
+Obviously, the success he's had since he left the Mets, coming over, and that's his whole approach."

-Taylor is hitting .286/.419/.657 in nine postseason games with three home runs and 10 runs scored.
-Turner is hitting .371/.476/.714 with four home runs and 14 RBIs and is perhaps in the midst of a historic postseason run.
-They've been so tough at the top of the lineup in leading the Dodgers to an 8-1 postseason record so far that even with regular No. 2 Corey Seager back on the roster, Dave Roberts kept them there and moved Seager down to sixth.
+Taylor is hitting .286/.419/.657 in nine postseason games, with three home runs and 10 runs scored.
+Turner is hitting .371/.476/.714, with four home runs and 14 RBIs, and he is perhaps in the midst of a historic postseason run.
+They've been so tough at the top of the lineup in leading the Dodgers to an 8-1 postseason record so far that even with regular No. 2 Corey Seager back on the roster, manager Dave Roberts kept them there and moved Seager down to sixth.

 "I think that there's just a DNA piece to those two guys that they had opportunities," Roberts said.
 "They created opportunities for themselves, and they expect a lot from themselves.
 They prepare the right way.
 They believe in their abilities.
 And so now, yeah, you see their two stories, and you look back a few years, and seeing that they're hitting 1-2 in the World Series, it's a credit to them."